This One Product Is My Secret Weapon for Skin That Glows All Day Long

 Formula: Water-based

-If glassy skin that looks so shiny someone would almost be able to see their reflection in it is your bag, then you'll adore this illuminating primer from Refy.
-The serum texture glides onto the skin to leave it instantly brighter, and the roller applicator works to reduce puffiness and add definition, much like a mini facial.
-Aside from the glow, this product helps any makeup applied on top to adhere to it, meaning that the glow will last all day.
+If glassy skin that looks so shiny someone can almost see their reflection in it is your bag, then you'll adore this illuminating primer from Refy.
+The serum glides onto the skin, leaving it instantly brighter, and the roller applicator reduces puffiness and adds definition, much like a mini facial.
+Aside from the glow, this product helps any makeup applied on top adhere to it, ensuring the glow lasts all day.

 Pros